Jinnybat/AzureTopics/README.md

   5. <b>Eventual</b> : There is not gaurantee of the consistency or order however provide highest level of performance with lowest latency.

 # Automatic Indexing
+  It is same as applying indexing to any other database, for the very good read result, however write may have negative impact. default indexing applied on every property of each item in a collection/container.
+Indexing may increate Request Units (RUs) as well.
+  Azure also provide manual root path selection for excluding indexing in property too.

+# Indexing Mode
+  1. <b>Hash<b> : The index is updated synchronously as you create, update or delete items.
+  2. <b>None<b> : Indexing is disabled on the container when you don't need the secondary index.